ROBelgium/MSNoise/doc/plugins.rst

 Provided you have reset the DataAvailability rows with a "M" or "N" flag so that when you ran ``new_jobs`` it actually inserted the ``AMAZ1`` jobs !

-Because job-based stuff always requires a lot of trial-and-error, rememeber that the ``msnoise reset`` command is your best friend.
+Because job-based stuff always requires a lot of trial-and-error, remember that the ``msnoise reset`` command is your best friend.
 In this example, we would need to ``msnoise reset AMAZ1`` to reset "I"n Progress jobs, or ``msnoise reset AMAZ1 --all`` to reset all ``AMAZ1`` jobs to "T"o Do.